lucapette/lucapette.github.com/_drafts/all-i-have-done-wrong-running-a-product-team.markdown

 > Simplify your product with *every* new feature.
 Give more to your customers by
 > having *only* the features they need and use.

+# Conclusions

+Running a product team was a great experience.
+I learned a lot and had a lot of fun building features for such an exciting product.
+Product management is
+tricky: the job is not well defined and being on the border between technology and business is exciting and tricky.
+Over time I enriched a metaphor I read somewhere (maybe it was Dr. Alan Cooper writing) and I use it often to explain what's tricky and what's exciting about product management.
+I compare product development to construction building:

+- Product people are the architects.
+They decide how the windows work, where the stairs are, where and how the lifts work and so on.
+- Developers are the construction workers.
+They build all the blocks and care about all the tiny details that bring the building to life.

+The kind of decisions product managers take are tricky because people think they know which window you should be putting in your building because they use windows.
+As a developer I never felt this problem, there's very little people knowing how a window actually works.
+They just like to use windows.

+This difference between product management and development was an exciting new challenge for me.
+I like working with people and product management comes with a lot of daily interactions with people doing a job very different from mine.

+I'm glad I accepted the job at the time and I'm happy I will be dedicating my time to other things now.
+I have a lot of writing ahead of me and I have never been so excited about writing in my life.

+Thank you for reading and stay tuned!